Maine Voices: Picturing Macon Bolling Allen – the mysterious disappearance of a trailblazer’s portrait

 The Nov.
 28, 1909, Boston Globe reports that the new Cumberland County Courthouse in Portland (the one still in use) then received the collection – “over 100 portraits” of “many noted members of the Maine Bar from the early days down to the present time.”
 It also displayed Morris’ handwritten catalog of his collection, according to the May 7, 1910, Daily Eastern Argus.
 That catalog, now at the Maine Historical Society, refers to Macon Bolling Allen’s portrait as No. 79 in the collection and gives details about Allen’s life.
 Newspaper clippings inside its front cover report that the society acquired the catalog in 1912 and expressly list Allen among the lawyers whose biographies Morris included.
 There’s no suggestion in the 1910 or 1912 accounts that the significant Allen portrait had left the collection.

 Cleaves Law Library at the courthouse has a good portion of the Morris collection.
-The library also has a numbered, handwritten list much like that at the Maine Historical Society, with “Allen Macon B.” as No. 79.
+The library also has a numbered, handwritten list much like that at the historical society, with “Allen Macon B.” as No. 79.
 But there’s no Allen portrait.
-Cleaves Law Librarian Nancy Rabasca has searched the courthouse high and low, to no avail.
-Likewise, the Maine Historical Society, the Maine State Museum and the University of Southern Maine’s African American Collection have no portrait of Allen.
+Cleaves law librarian Nancy Rabasca has searched the courthouse high and low, to no avail.
+Likewise, the historical society, the Maine State Museum and the University of Southern Maine’s African American Collection have no portrait of Allen.

 So what happened to the “fine oil painting”?
 Perhaps there’s a benign explanation.
 Was it irretrievably damaged in the 1893 City Hall roof leak or 1908 fire?
 There’s no recorded evidence or suggestion of that.